 Council housing rent

 Did you know you can pay your rent online?
-Visit the online payments page and select 'Housing Rents/Other Charges'.
+Visit the online payments page.

 You can also register for our customer online service to view your rent account and other associated accounts online 24 hours a day, seven days a week.
 You can link to our online payments system, print off an account statement or offer a repayment arrangement if you are in arrears.

 - pay online

 - pay by salary deductions (council employees only)

 - what should I do if I have difficulty paying my rent?

 Your rent is a weekly charge for the property (or garage or car parking space) you occupy.
 You may also need to pay additional charges for any extra services you receive.
 These might include: